A Golden Sheriff Review (Scherpschutter)

 The first spaghetti western by Osvaldo Civirani, a jack of all trades turned director.
-He had started within the business as a photographer of screen shots, used for lobby cards by the major studios.
-As a photographer he had worked with the best directors and the greatest stars, and eventually he would make a fortune by collecting his best and most revealing pictures in a couple of books with alluring titles such as Un Fototagafo a cinecittà, tra negativi positivi e belle donne (1), but in 1967 he was - like most people in the business - dreaming of making a western.
+He had started within the business as a photographer of screen shots and would eventually make a fortune by collecting his best and most revealing pictures in a couple of books with alluring titles such as Un Fototagafo a cinecittà, tra negativi positivi e belle donne (1), but in 1967 he was - like most people in the business - dreaming of making a western.

 The lyrics of the ballad sung by Don Powell over the opening credits, tell us that gold will change a man, and that's very much the story of this movie: it's about gold ("that little stone that glows on the sand") and the effect it has on people, including Jeff Randall, the newly appointed sheriff of Blackstone.
 Being a sheriff is an ungrateful job and Jeff is therefore dreaming of a stash of gold bars worth $ 500,000 that will be transported through his jurisdiction.
 He saves a convicted thief and blackmailer called Arizona Roy from the gallows (under a false pretext) and works out an intricate plan to rob the stagecoach in which the gold is hidden.
-The plan succeeds, but on their way to Mexico the two men are duped by Jane, the cunning and manipulative young woman of an innkeeper.
-On her turn, Jane soon loses the gold to a gang of Mexican outlaws.
-In order to get the gold back, the three will have to collaborate ...
+The plan succeeds, but the two men are duped by Jane, a cunning and manipulative young woman.
+On her turn, Jane soon loses the gold to a gang of Mexican outlaws and in order to get the gold back, the three will have to collaborate ...

 With its changing alliances, double-crossings, and the three protagonists vying for a gold treasure (eventually working together against a common enemy) the story is reminiscent of the caper movies Castellari made around this time, such as Any Gun Can Play and Seven Winchesters for a Massacre.
-But the grim humor of The Good the Bad and the Ugly (a model for all these caper movies) that also marked Castellari's movies, is less prominent here, only surfacing in the film's light-hearted finale.
+But the comedy that had marked Castellari's movies, is less prominent here, only surfacing in the film's light-hearted finale.
 This finale is by the way quite controversial.
 All of a sudden there's an about face, apparently because Civirani wanted to redeem his protagonist, sheriff Randall.
-The scene feels like a coda of the type "all's well that ends well" and most have called it a major let-down, but some have defended it; in an interesting comment on the Italian blog CineMaestri, it is compared to the similarly redemptive finale of John Ford's Stagecoach.
+In most comments it was called a major let-down, but some have defended it; in an interesting comment on the Italian blog CineMaestri, it is compared to the similarly redemptive finale of John Ford's Stagecoach.